magentabusiness/IoT-Quickstart/Quectel BC68/03_Connect_device_to_IoT-Gateway.md

     AT+NNMI=1                            # Enable New Message Indications
     AT+CSCON=1                           # Enable Signalling Connection Status
     AT+COPS=1,2,"23203"                  # Forces an attempt to select and register with the
-                                         # network operator (23203 is T-Mobile AT) wait for 30sec – 300sec
+                                         # network operator (23203 is Magenta Telekom AT) wait for 30sec – 300sec
    ```